That dollar amount reflects an 42.4% gain compared to $247.5 billion during 2018.

 Products Causing the Greatest Trade Deficits for Malaysia

 Below are exports from Malaysia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Malaysia’s goods trail Malaysian importer spending on foreign products.

-These cashflow deficiencies clearly indicate Malaysia’s competitive disadvantages in the international vehicles market, but also represent key opportunities for Malaysia to improve its position in the global economy through focused innovations.
+These cashflow deficiencies clearly indicate Malaysia’s competitive disadvantages in the international vehicles and gems or precious metals market, but also represent key opportunities for Malaysia to improve its position in the global economy through focused innovations.